-If you haven't heard of the new Netflix original series that chronicles the very real racist system that exists on an elite college campus or the white backlash that has come with it, I suggest you take five hours to binge watch the entire first season, as I already have—twice.
-Based on the 2014 satirical film, Dear White People, the 2017 series of the same name unashamedly reuses the film’s actors and overuses millennial terms like “bae” and “woke,” but it is relevant to my experience as a Boston College student and should be seriously discussed and thought about.
+If you haven't heard of the new Netflix original series that chronicles the very real racist system that exists on an elite college campus or the white backlash that comes with it, I suggest you take five hours to binge watch the entire first season, as I already have—twice.
+Based on the 2014 satirical film, Dear White People, the 2017 series of the same name unashamedly reuses the film’s actors and overuses millennial terms like “bae” and “woke,” but it is relevant to our experience as a Boston College students and should be seriously discussed and thought about.

 Yes, I am a white person writing about racial issues in a dominantly white community.
 Yes, I understand that I can never truly articulate the real societal, systemic issues that people of color face.
 But I am attempting to understand the white person’s role in perpetuating the racist system, while aiming to break apart from this norm by giving voice to what I have learned about racism as a white person.
 And, though it is a troubling statement, my white peers are more likely to read an article about racism with my authorship because they identify with me.

 Moving beyond my racial disclaimer, we can align the students of the esteemed, fictional Winchester University with our very own Boston College.
 Essentially, the black students of Winchester feel a racial pressure and a sense of otherness, but whenever they attempt to discuss or fight this they are accused of “crying wolf,” because many white students believe they live in a post-racial society—with Barack Obama and their one black friend as proof.
 Students like the radio-host of Dear White People and student activist Samantha White are deemed as troublemakers who simply stir the pot for personal attention.
 But when a fraternity-like association, Pastiche, (a student publication), has a “black face” themed Halloween party and Sam White captures the pure definition of privileged cultural appropriation on camera, racial tensions on campus become heightened and impossible to ignore.